Drug Evaluation Committee 2004-12 Pros and Cons of Direct Interviews with Subjects by Sponsors of Clinical Trials

 Question

-We have a question related to GCP, etc. I believe that the sponsor and subjects are not allowed to meet directly, but where exactly is this regulated by law?
+We have a question related to GCP, etc. I believe that the sponsor and subjects are not allowed to meet directly with each other, but where exactly is this regulated by law?

 There are no provisions in the GCP ordinance or other related regulations that explicitly prohibit the sponsor from meeting directly with the subject: